 In early 2013, Korg announced their Volca line.
 KVgear was founded a couple of months later, introducing our first Volca stand at Knobcon 2013 and a daisy chain cable shortly afterward.
-Since then we've rolled out dozens of stands and power accessories for Volcas and other small synths.
+Since then we've rolled out dozens of desktop synth stands and power accessories for Volcas and other electronic music gear.
 All of these can be shipped worldwide.
 We’ve compiled the following information as part of our long history of supporting the Volca community.
 Contact us if you’d like to suggest additional content.

 |Beats||2013||Analog + PCM||Mono*|